swiftDev1/terraform-advanced/README.md

 **Terraform init** is used to initialize a working directory containing terraform config files.
 It initializes the backend and downloads your plugins/providers.
 **Terraform validate** ensures that the configurations are syntactically valid and internally consistent.
-**Terraform plan** creates an execution plan; shows you what it plans to create, delete, or update.
+**Terraform plan** creates an execution plan; and shows you what it plans to create, delete, or update.
 It performs a refresh and determines what actions are necessary to achieve the desired state as stated in the configuration files.
 **Terraform apply** is used to apply the changes needed to reach the desired configuration.
 **Terraform destroy** is used to destroy any terraform-managed infrastructure.
 Usually asks for confirmation before destroying.
 *If you have a default VPC in that region, you don't need to specify any VPC-related configuration in your files.*